Champagne Philipponnat - Réserve perpétuelle non dosé

 Linden blossom, grapevine blossom, and hawthorn blossom

-Straightforward and pure attack, with citrus notes and a lovely liveliness without aggressiveness, long and clear finish with notes of warm bread and fresh apple.
+A clean, crisp attack with citrus notes and a lovely liveliness without any harshness, leading to a long, clear finish with notes of warm bread and fresh apple

 Serve